ArceusOmkar7/Reporter/README.md

 ## Security Considerations

-- Currently using basic authentication (to be upgraded to JWT)
+- Currently using basic authentication.
-- Passwords stored in plain text (to be hashed)
+- Passwords stored in plain text.
-- All endpoints are public (to be secured)
+- All endpoints are public (to be secured).
-- File uploads need validation
+- File uploads need validation.
-- Input sanitization needed
+- Input sanitization needed.

 ## Recent Changes

+### Project Completion (May 27, 2025)

+The Reportr project is now feature-complete.
+All core functionalities for users and administrators, including reporting, analytics, and management dashboards, have been implemented and finalized.

 ### Admin Dashboard and Reporting Enhancements (May 22, 2025)